-Operating a Nest thermostat is one of the easiest ways to improve the everyday schedule of your comfort system.
-This smart thermostat can learn your preferences and automatically make changes.
-But as you might expect, it won’t work properly or at all if you see an error code show up.
-The precise error code offers useful information about the underlying problem, something a trained technician can use to offer solutions that much quicker.
+Operating a Nest thermostat is one of the best ways to improve the everyday schedule of your heating and cooling.
+This smart thermostat can learn your preferences and automatically make improvements.
+But as you might expect, it won’t work well or at all if you see an error code show up.
+The specific error code offers useful information about the underlying problem, something a trained technician can use to present solutions that much faster.

-Here are seven of the most common error codes you may encounter on your Nest thermostat.
-We’ll walk you through the basics of each error code as well as how you might solve it and the approximate cost to do so.
-Remember that while the costs will ultimately be dependent on the precise Nest model, you can count on paying about $75-$200 for repairs.
-This should include things like travel and labor costs along with any specific hardware needed to finish repairs.
+Listed below are seven of the most frequent error codes you might discover on your Nest thermostat.
+We’ll review the basics of each error code along with how you could address it and the approximate cost to do so.
+Keep in mind that while the costs will ultimately be dependent on the exact Nest model, you can count on paying between $75-$200 for repairs.
+This should include things like travel and labor costs as well as any specific parts necessary to wrap up repairs.

 e298 – Critical

-This critical error code is limited to the latest models of the Nest thermostat and shows up when the power is shut off.
-As this is a critical power error, the thermostat will swap to the backup battery system.
-The error message will remain on display until the problem is resolved.
+This critical error code is limited to newer models of the Nest thermostat and is displayed when the power is shut off.
+As this is a critical power error, the thermostat will switch to the backup battery system.
+The error message will remain on display until the problem is fixed.

-Losing power to your Nest thermostat can be for several reasons.
-The wiring could have disconnected or become damaged, or a disconnection could have happened further along in your home’s electrical system.
+Losing power to your Nest thermostat can be for a number of reasons.
+The wiring could have disconnected or become damaged, or a disconnection could have happened further along in the electrical system.
 This may be the circuit breaker, fuse box or system switch.
-A knowledgeable technician can check electrical connections and wiring until they uncover the source of the problem.
+A certified technician will check electrical connections and wiring until they locate the source of the problem.

 e294 – Critical

-Critical error code e294 appears when your Nest thermostat’s wiring needs to be reconfigured.
+Critical error code e294 shows up when your Nest thermostat’s wiring needs to be reconfigured.
 More specifically, the technician should reconfigure the R wire.
-They’ll first conduct a factory reset of your thermostat to ensure it’s not just a software issue.
-If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start looking at connectors.
+They’ll first conduct a factory reset of your thermostat to make sure it’s not simply a software problem.
+If that doesn’t work, they’ll review the wiring diagram of the thermostat and begin checking connectors.

-They’ll shut off the power and slowly look at each wire, ensuring they are fully attached into the connector with the proper amount of exposed copper.
-Once they pinpoint the malfunctioning connector, it can be swapped for a new one.
+They’ll disconnect the power and progressively check each wire, making sure they are fully attached into the connector with the correct amount of exposed copper.
+Once they find the damaged connector, it can be replaced for a new one.

 e195 – Critical

-This critical error code can surface when the weather outside is particularly hot.
-The HVAC system can fail and stop giving power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat depletes and the thermostat will finally turn off.
-Presuming the breakers are on, you can check a few other places before contacting a professional technician.
+This critical error code can show up when the weather outside is particularly hot.
+The HVAC system can fail and stop sending power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat drains and the thermostat will eventually shut down.
+In the event the breakers are on, you can inspect a couple of other places before contacting a professional technician.

-Because this error can drain your thermostat’s battery, the first step could be restoring enough power to figure out if this specific error code is what you’re dealing with.
-You can detach the thermostat from its base and supply power through a USB cable.
-Assuming it presents error code 195, you should continue to visually check components like the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to detect anything wrong with these components, it will likely be best to call a pro.
+As this error can consume your thermostat’s battery, the first step might be supplying enough power to find out if this specific error code is what you’re working with.
+You can separate the thermostat from its base and deliver power by using a USB cable.
+If it reveals error code 195, you can continue to visually inspect components including the wiring as well as your air conditioner’s air filter or drainage system.
+If you struggle to uncover anything wrong with these components, it will likely be best to contact a pro.

 e103 – Critical

-Another critical error code, e103 indicates an electrical problem with your Nest thermostat.
-More specifically, e103 will refer to an overcurrent problem, which means the wiring is experiencing more power than needed.
-This can stem from the breaker box, an error from the control board or through a bad connection in the thermostat.
-Your technician needs to cautiously investigate and test the Nest’s electrical system to determine where the power is surging or why the thermostat thinks there’s an overcurrent problem.
+Another critical error code, e103 suggests an electrical issue with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is experiencing more power than what is safe and normal.
+This can stem from the breaker box, an error from the control board or because of a bad connection in the thermostat.
+The technician will cautiously investigate and test the Nest’s electrical system to understand where the power is surging or why the thermostat believes there’s an overcurrent problem.

 n260

-Even though this error code isn’t critical, it may still stop you from using the Nest thermostat how you want to.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from obtaining enough power.
+While this error code isn’t critical, it may still keep you from using the Nest thermostat like normal.
+Error code n260 concerns the lack of a C wire or Nest Power Connector, as not having one can block your Nest from receiving enough power.
 You can examine the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
-If not, you can get a Nest Power Connector.
+If not, you’ll need a Nest Power Connector.

-Due to installation of a Nest Power Connector, you will sometimes notice error code E297 be displayed.
+Due to installation of a Nest Power Connector, you may notice error code E297 show up.
 This can be resolved by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector has already been installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+If the Power Connector has already been installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Just like error code e103, e104 is a critical error originating from an overcurrent.
-If too much power is transported inside the Nest’s wiring, it could damage internal components and could even be a fire hazard.
-If you notice this error code pop up on your Nest thermostat and want to take steps to prevent electrical damage, it’s a good idea to shut the power off straightaway.
-You can then get a hold of a professional technician with the appropriate experience identifying and solving electrical problems.
+Like error code e103, e104 is a critical error that’s the result of an overcurrent.
+If excess power is sent using the Nest’s wiring, it may damage internal components and can even be a fire hazard.
+If you see this error code appear on your Nest thermostat and want to guard against electrical damage, it’s a good idea to turn the power off as soon as possible.
+You can then get a hold of a professional technician with the proper experience identifying and fixing electrical issues.

 e73 – Critical

-This might be as simple as the breaker being turned off, but it can also be a problem with the wiring.
-After shutting off the power to your HVAC system and thermostat, you can visually examine the wires to make sure they’re not loose or damaged.
-If nothing seems to be out of place, it’s a good idea to get in touch with a local professional.
+This may be as simple as the breaker being shut off, but it could also be a problem with the wiring.
+After turning off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure they’re not loose or damaged.
+If nothing looks to be out of place, it’s a good idea to contact a local professional.